-Now for some instruction.
 First step should be on the left to the front.
-Some people do a basic step of 12 beats (how I teach), some do 14 beats (like the guy below, he just adds 2 beats to the end) and some do 16 beats (add 4 beats to the end).
+Some people do a basic step of 12 beats, most do 14 beats (how I now teach), and some do 16 beats (add 2 beats to the end).